 Gemma 4 vs Qwen 3.5 vs Llama 4: Which Open Model Should You Actually Use?
 (2026)

 For most developers in 2026, Gemma 4 31B is the best all-around open model.
-It ranks #3 on the LMArena leaderboard, scores 85.2% on MMLU Pro, and ships under Apache 2.0 with zero usage restrictions.
-Qwen 3.5 27B edges it on coding benchmarks - 72.4% on SWE-bench Verified versus Gemma 4’s strength in math reasoning - and its Omni variant offers real-time speech output that no other open model matches.
-Llama 4 Maverick (400B MoE) wins on raw scale but requires datacenter hardware and carries Meta’s restrictive 700M MAU license.
-Pick Gemma 4 for the best quality-to-size ratio under a true open-source license, Qwen 3.5 for coding-heavy workflows, and Llama 4 only when you need the largest available open model and can absorb the legal overhead.
+It ranks #3 on the LMArena leaderboard, scores 85.2% on MMLU Pro, and ships under Apache 2.0 with zero usage limits.
+Qwen 3.5 27B edges it on coding, and its Omni variant offers real-time speech output that no other open model matches.
+Llama 4 Maverick (400B MoE) wins on raw scale, but it needs datacenter hardware and Meta’s restrictive 700M MAU license.
+So pick Gemma 4 for the best quality-to-size ratio, Qwen 3.5 for coding-heavy work, and Llama 4 only when you need the largest open model.

 The Contenders - Model Specs at a Glance

-Gemma 4 (released April 2, 2026) comes in four sizes: E2B (2.3B effective), E4B (4.5B effective), a 26B MoE model that activates only 3.8B parameters per token, and a 31B dense model.
+Gemma 4 (released April 2, 2026) comes in four sizes: E2B (2.3B effective), E4B (4.5B effective), a 26B MoE model that fires only 3.8B parameters per token, and a 31B dense model.
 All variants ship under Apache 2.0 with 128K-256K context windows.
-The edge models (E2B and E4B) support text, image, and audio input.
+The edge models (E2B and E4B) take text, image, and audio input.
 The larger models handle text, image, and video (up to 60 seconds at 1fps) but oddly lack audio input.

 | Feature | Gemma 4 | Qwen 3.5 | Llama 4 |